 Want more adventure?
 Join your guides down at the river to try your hand at river canyoning.
 This is a combination of walking, hiking, sliding down rapids, and swimming in crystal clear natural water pools.

-This evening, we’ll enjoy another gourmet dinner, followed by a soak in the pool with wine glass in hand!
+This evening, we’ll enjoy another gourmet dinner, followed by a soak in the hot tub with wine glass in hand!

 This day generally ends with a huge scoop of ice-cream at the famous “JauJa” organic ice-cream shop before heading back to the Inn for dinner and a little R&R.